What if you want to makes changes to the files contained in one of your dependencies before you use it?

 }

-During a build, Gradle uses registered transforms to produce a required artifact if it’s not directly available.
+During a build, Gradle automatically runs registered transforms to satisfy a resolution request if a match is not directly available.

 Understanding Artifact Transforms

 Dependencies can have different variants, essentially different versions or forms of the same dependency.
-These variants can differ based on their use cases, such as when compiling code or running applications.
+These variants can each provide a different artifact set, meant to satisfy different use cases, such as compiling code, browsing documentation or running applications.

 Each variant is identified by a set of attributes.
 Attributes are key-value pairs that describe specific characteristics of the variant.